artskar/eFor/README.md

 # eFor
-For statement emulation to work with large arrays without event loop blocking.
+"For" statement emulation to work with large arrays without event loop blocking.

 MIT.